pnp/graph-connectors-samples/samples/dotnet-csharp-graphdocs-ttk/README.md

 - Select the app in the table to open the app details page
 - Select `Publish` and confirm the prompt.
 You will been taken back to the `All apps` page and a confirmation banner will be displayed
 - Search for `GraphDocsConnector-local` and open the app details page
-- Select the `Graph Connector` tab
+- Select the `Copilot connector` tab
 - A banner will be displayed.
 Click `Grant permissions`, this will open a permissions consent page in a pop-up window.
 Confirm the permissions.
 This will automatically toggle the connection status to on and start the setup process which includes:
   - creating an external connection
   - provisioning the schema